tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 )
 ```

-When it has already been set via `ALTER SYSTEM SET vectorize.openai_key`, you can omit the `api_key` argument.
+You do not need to provide the API key as an argument if it already been set via `ALTER SYSTEM SET vectorize.openai_key`.

 ```sql
 select vectorize.transform_embeddings(